carolinamendes21/carolinamendes21/README.md

 ## Hi, my name is Carolina :)) 👋
 I am passionate about solving problems using programming.

-I'm Full Stack in the web development 💻
+I'm Front-end in the web development 💻

   📚 &nbsp; I have fun while learning to program
  <br/> :purple_heart: &nbsp; Seeking to collaborate projects.